 All communities want to safeguard children from harm but we know that a small number of children will be abused in any culture.
 In addition, certain cultural child rearing practices face challenges in the context of UK safeguarding legislation.

 Safe Network has developed Keeping our children safe: Raising awareness in black and minority ethnic communities to help facilitators and trainers raise awareness of safeguarding children and child protection issues in black and minority ethnic communities.

 Together we can help ensure that children and young people are better informed, better cared for and better protected.

-This exciting and innovative CD Rom has been produced by the NSPCC to enable trainers and group leaders to take children’s safeguarding to the very heart of black and minority ethnic communities.
+This unique downloadable resource enables trainers and group leaders to take children's safeguarding to the very heart of black and minority ethnic comminities.

-This unique safeguarding resource provides an opportunity for participants to share and learn about positive and harmful child rearing practices and ways in which children can be kept safe.
+The resource provides an opportunity for participants to share and learn about positive and harmful childcare practices and ways in which children can be kept safe.

 It is suitable for use with parents, carers, community groups, staff and volunteers working with or in black and minority ethnic communities.

 What's included in Keeping Our Children Safe?

 Module one features a range of activities that help participants to recall childhood experiences and the way these may have affected their opinions on how children are cared for now.

 Module two features a range of activities that are designed to raise awareness about core aspects of child abuse in a cultural and legal context.